 According to Soto, the innovations in technology have been “amazing” in the last five years where now there was “an app for everything”.

 “I remember hearing from colleagues that when you’d open a business, you wouldn’t have a complete understanding of your cashflow for the first year,” Soto said.

 “Where for us now, the numbers are there every day in front of you.
 You can see what you are making hourly.”

 “Everything is linked back to Xero.
 We have Deputy for our staff scheduling, Kounta as our POS software, and Tyro as our EFTPOS.
-And we’re using the Tyro Smart Account for making our bill payments.
+And we’re using the Tyro Bank Account for making our bill payments.
 It all saves me time.

 “Through Deputy, we do all the scheduling, pays, and tally the hours.
 At the end of the week, I just go ‘approve’, ‘approve’, ‘approve’.
 The days of roster sheets are gone.
 Everyone gets emailed everything.
 My bookkeeper exports from Deputy into Xero which goes straight to pay.

 “Cashflow is the number one thing you need to think about.
 We were fortunate that we hit the ground running and we had money coming in straight away.
 But with some businesses, it could be a year before they break even.”

 For Bellwood, he uses workplace management software Time Target to organise staff.